Woodland Management Policy - Updated 16 April 2020

 2. The Tree Preservation Order makes it an offence to prune (including overhanging branches), cut down, top, lop, uproot, wilfully damage or destroy a tree without the consent of Kirklees Metropolitan Council (KMC) – the responsible planning authority.
 Contravening a TPO can result in a fine of up to £20,000 per tree.

 3. WGSMC have a duty of care to ensure that our woodlands are safe and continue to be the valuable community resource we all enjoy.
-We do this through a quinquennial survey and annual inspections by arboricultural professionals.
+We do this through surveys by arboricultural professionals and annual inspections that inform our Woodland Management plan.
 Additional inspections are carried out following adverse weather conditions where necessary.

-4. The quinquennial survey identifies and risk assesses the condition of all the trees in our woods: with trees in close proximity to buildings, roads or significant footpaths receiving a higher risk rating.
+4. The Management Plan identifies and risk assesses the condition of all the trees in our woods: with trees in close proximity to buildings, roads or significant footpaths receiving a higher risk rating.
 We apply to KMC annually for consent to work on any trees identified in the survey or inspections as a high risk and cannot carry out any work on trees until approval has been received.
-Copies of any consent received will be placed on the noticeboard in the centre.

-5. If you think that a tree is dangerous or has become dangerous following bad weather please inform the Managing Director.
+5. If you think that a tree is dangerous or has become dangerous following bad weather please inform the Centre Manager.
 We will inspect the tree and if necessary arrange for the consent and a contractor to work on the tree.

 6. Where we have permission to prune or fell a tree, we will leave as much of the tree standing as possible to provide habitat for birds, mammals and insects.
 We will protect saplings wherever possible to ensure the woods are regenerated with native species.